meteo-ubonn/meanie3D/README.md

 * `prod-vtk`
   * Code optimizations for build type 'Release'
   * Core functions and python frontend
-  * Visualization code
+  * VTK output enabled.
   * Tests
   * Documentation
 * `prod-all`
   * Code optimizations for build type 'Release'
   * Core functions and python frontend
+  * VTK output enabled.
-  * Visualization code
+  * Visualization enabled.
   * Tests
   * Documentation
   * RADOLAN, Satellite and KONRAD utilities

 The term "core functions" refers to the detection, tracking and track evaluation code.
 For local development in most cases, the preset `dev-vtk` is sufficient.
 For more aggressive optimisations, use `prod-vtk`.
 If you just need the core functions and none of the visuals, choose the `core` sets (`dev-core` or `prod-core`).

 ### Available build types
 The following build types are available: